How to recognise domestic violence

 What is normal behaviour - what is not?

-Having bad days, arguments, and disagreements is normal in a healthy relationship.
+Bad days, arguments, and disagreements are normal in a healthy relationship.
 However, it's important to understand that violence is never acceptable.
-Arguments can happen when emotions run high, but they differ from violence.
+Arguments can occur when emotions are running high, but they're different from violence.
+In a relationship, conflicts are normal.
+They are disagreements, sometimes heated, but where each party can express themselves, feel heard, and where respect remains.

-Remember, in a healthy relationship, there should be no fear or doubt about your self-worth.
-Violence has no place in fair and respectful arguments or disputes.
+Remember that in a healthy relationship, there should be no fear or doubt about your self-worth.
+Fair and respectful arguments or conflicts do not result in violence.

 Quick exit